Statewide Resource for Arts-Integrated Teaching

 The Sarasota-Manatee area, with its arts-rich culture, proved to be an ideal location to start the program.
 Based at USF Sarasota-Manatee’s campus at 8350 N. Tamiami Trail, the center partners with several cultural organizations, including the Circus Arts Conservatory, Sarasota Opera, Sarasota Ballet, Mote Marine Laboratory & Aquarium, the Van Wezel Performing Arts Hall, Venice Symphony, and the Florida Studio Theatre.

 Over the years, as the Center’s partnerships grew and arts-integrated programs spread across USF Sarasota-Manatee campus service area, supporters suggested replicating the effort on a statewide level.
 Discussions with local legislators began and in this past legislative session, language was added to the state budget to create the new PAInT Center.

 The Center will continue its existing partnerships and offer instruction to teachers within its host counties of Sarasota, Manatee and Charlotte counties.
 However, its mission will now expand to schools and districts across Florida, not only to public schools but also to charter and private schools.

-Additionally, preservice students enrolled in USF Sarasota-Manatee’s School of Education continue to learn about arts-integrated instruction, along with other forms of teaching, as they work toward their degrees.
+Additionally, preservice students enrolled in USF Sarasota-Manatee campus's College of Education continue to learn about arts-integrated instruction, along with other forms of teaching, as they work toward their degrees.